deejaygraham/deejaygraham.github.io/_posts/2017-08-21-blinking-cpp-for-the-microbit.markdown

 <script src="https://gist.github.com/deejaygraham/76e2bf80980db73e3396ab233d360e60.js"></script>

-Again, the way that the objects are built, changing pixel values is done by chaining calls through objects: Microbit -> Display -> Image -> SetPixelValue.
+Again, the way that the objects are built is very anti-Law-of-Demeter but at least keeps all the components in a sort of logical structure.
+Changing pixel values is done by chaining calls through objects: Microbit -> Display -> Image -> SetPixelValue.

 The other thing to note is that in MicroPython the values 0..9 are used for LED off and full brightness.
 In the C++ version, the values are in the range 0..255.